dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 #### Build Identity components

 An approach to using components for Identity instead of pages is to build Identity components.
-Because `SignInManager` and `UserManager` aren't supported in Razor components, use API endpoints in the Blazor Server app to process user account actions.
+Because `SignInManager` and `UserManager` aren't supported in Blazor components, use API endpoints in the Blazor Server app to process user account actions.

 #### Use a custom layout with Blazor app styles